Truck Driver Hours of Service in Utah

 Hours-of-Service Regulations for Large Commercial Trucks

 FMCSA monitors and regulates the U.S. trucking industry.
-As part of its efforts to discourage drowsy driving and prevent crashes caused by driver fatigue, it mandates specific hours of service (HOS) regulations for commercial motor vehicle drivers:
+As part of its efforts to discourage drowsy driving and prevent crashes caused by driver fatigue in Utah, it mandates specific hours of service (HOS) regulations for commercial motor vehicle drivers:

 - 11-hour driving limit – Under this rule, commercial drivers cannot drive for more than 11 hours following 10 consecutive hours off duty.

 - 14-hour on-duty limit – This regulation forbids truckers from driving beyond the 14th consecutive hour after coming on duty following 10 straight hours off duty

 - 30-minute break requirement – Hours-of-service rules require truck drivers to take breaks for at least 30 consecutive minutes any time they have driven for eight cumulative hours without at least 30 minutes of uninterrupted rest time.

 - 60/70-hour per week limit – Truckers cannot drive more than 60 hours within a seven-day period or more than 70 hours within a consecutive eight-day period.
 The clock only resets if truckers take at least 34 consecutive hours off-duty.

 There are exceptions to these rules, including one that allows drivers to extend their drive time and on-duty windows by up to two hours in adverse driving conditions.
 Short-haul drivers who operate within a 150-mile radius are also exempt from specific regulations, and there are slightly different HOS limits for commercial drivers who transport passengers rather than freight.

 Which Trucking Regulations Are Broken the Most Often?